The Pros and Cons of Having Your Manufacturer Source the Components in Your PCB Design

-It’s easier: It saves you a lot of effort up front.
+It’s easier: It saves you a lot of effort upfront.
 When you are in the startup crunch or doing beta designs, obvious ways to speed up the process are gold.

 Less paperwork: You don’t have extra purchase orders, custom forms, and internal approvals.
 It all gets done with the PCB order.

 Price: It’s usually cheaper.
-Manufacturers can bulk order their and will often share some of the savings with you.
+Manufacturers can bulk order them and will often share some of the savings with you.
 You also don’t have to pay for shipping to and from your office, only for the final board.